 - Safety equipment: fire extinguisher, fire blanket, carbon monoxide monitor, smoke alarm.

 The living/dining area boasts a wonderfully high, beamed ceiling, overlooked by the mezzanine corridor leading to the bedrooms above.
-Featuring plenty of seating including 4 large sofas, a wall-mounted flat screen Panasonic TV with Xbox 360, a cabinet with plenty of boardgames, a Sony iPod dock and speakers, various books, a traditional wood burner and dining table with chairs and a bench to seat up to 8-9 guests (trestle tables + extra chairs stored in the cupboard next to the downstairs bathroom) – there’s plenty to keep you entertained and a perfect space for getting together!
+Featuring plenty of seating including 4 large sofas, a wall-mounted flat screen Panasonic TV with Xbox 360, a cabinet with plenty of boardgames, various books, a traditional wood burner and dining table with chairs and a bench to seat up to 8-9 guests (trestle tables + extra chairs stored in the cupboard next to the downstairs bathroom) – there’s plenty to keep you entertained and a perfect space for getting together!

 Enter the corridor next to the fridge (mind the small step!) and go straight down to the…